 - I. Introduction - a.
 If you ask the wrong questions, then you will get the wrong answers. - b.
 So...How do we know what questions to ask?
 Genre! - II.
-All About Genre - a.
+All about Genre - a.
 What is Genre? - b.
 Who Cares About Genre? - i.
-Genre works as a governing tool for the reader to know how to read what they are reading. - ii.
+Genre is a governing tool for the reader to know how to read what they are reading. - ii.
 The primary importance for understanding a genre, then, is to be able to ask the right questions of the particular text, because the genre dictates the appropriate questions (cf. Who won the game?
 Have the Tigers been captured? etc.) - c.
 How Do I Learn Genres? - III.
-What Are the Genres of the Book of Revelation? - a.
-Revelation actually is governed by three different genres: - i.
+What are the Genres of the Book of Revelation? - a.
+Revelation is governed by three different genres: - i.
 Epistolary Genre - 1.
 Rev. 1:4-5a; 22:21 - 2.
 Why is this important for interpretation? - a.
-The message must first have made sense to the 7 churches in Asia Minor. - 3.
+The message must make sense to the 7 churches in Asia Minor first. - 3.
 KEY QUESTIONS: Who is writing to whom?
 Why is the person writing to them?
 How does this book apply to the original audience? - ii.
 Prophetic Genre - 1.
 Revelation 1:3; 22:7, 10, 18 - 2.
-Why is this important for Interpretation? - a.
-More than merely prediction, Revelation is a clarion call for God's people to both "stand firm" in the face of opposition and for those who have compromised with the opposition to "repent." - i.
-Why? - 1.
-Because of who God is-the sovereign ruler over all creation and history - 2.
+Why is this important for interpretation? - More than mere prediction, Revelation is a clarion call for God's people to both "stand firm" in the face of opposition and for those who have compromised with the opposition to "repent." - i.
+Why? - Because of who God is-the sovereign ruler over all creation and history - 2.
 And what God desires-the return to a garden where the curse is in reverse

 - 3. KEY QUESTIONS: What is this prophecy revealing about who God is?
 What is this prophecy revealing about what God desires?
 What is this prophecy revealing about what God demands from us? - iii.
 Apocalyptic Genre - 1.
-What is it? - a.
-Apocalyptic Literature = A revelation of transcendent realities often communicated by other-worldly beings with a great amount of symbolic language to comfort and exhort an oppressed people. - 2.
+What is it? - Apocalyptic Literature = A revelation of transcendent realities often communicated by other-worldly beings with a great amount of symbolic language to comfort and exhort an oppressed people. - 2.
 How do we know? - a.
-Revelation 1:1 - b.
 John's use of symbolic language (Rev. 1:20; 12:9; 19:8b) - 3.
 KEY QUESTIONS: What does this symbol point to?
 A principle?
 A reality?
 Where are these symbols used in the Old Testament?
-How would these symbols effect the original audience? - b.
-Revelation is a Christian Prophetic-Apocalyptic Letter.
+How would these symbols affect the original audience? - b.
+Revelation is a Christian Prophetic-Apocalyptic Letter